Even Pathology Residents Suffer From Burnout

 4 Reasons Why Pathology Residents Burn Out

-These are just 4 of many reasons contributing to pathology resident burnout.
+These are just four of many reasons contributing to pathology resident burnout.

 - Long hours.
 The laboratory has a precise and linear workflow that requires a specific stepwise approach over a 24-hour cycle.
 As a pathology resident, you are often required to participate in many different parts of the pathology workflow.
 With so many moving parts in the laboratory, it can easily make for a 12-hour day, every day of the week, depending on the rotation.
 This might be a typical anatomical pathology schedule in your institution:

 - 8:30 AM: Grab first cases of the day

 - 10:30 AM: Gastrointestinal (GI) consensus conference

 - 12 Noon: Eat lunch while you read more cases